 Hours: Dinner (daily), Sat. lunch, & Sun.
 Brunch

 If you’re in the mood for some good old fashioned, red-blooded meat, you can’t do much better than Halls.
 On the menu, you’ll find some of the best cuts in town, including the gigantic 34-oz. long bone tomahawk ribeye and a 22-oz. dry-aged Kansas City bone-in New York strip.
 Sit at the lively bar for a glass of Champagne and fried green tomatoes, or get a table in the upstairs dining room for a bit more ambiance.
-Alongside the steaks, Executive Chef Matthew Niessner is putting out some quality dishes like Maple Leaf Farm braised duck and seared scallops with roasted tomato and vegetable risotto.
-Stop in on Sunday and listen to some live gospel music while enjoying French toast or the crab cake eggs benedict, a one-of-a-kind brunch experience. —Eric Doksa (Dish, Summer 2018)
+Alongside the steaks, executive chef Matthew Niessner is putting out some quality dishes like Maple Leaf Farm braised duck and seared scallops with roasted tomato and vegetable risotto.
+Stop in on Sunday and listen to some live gospel music while enjoying French toast or the crab cake eggs benedict, a one-of-a-kind brunch experience. —Eric Doksa (Dish, Winter 2019)

 Classic steakhouse fare: oysters rockefeller, steak tartare, creamed spinach, plus big steaks and a dry-aged Prime NY steak.
 Gospel brunch.